 A good bike fit helps you perform better at these three specific things

-As a bike fitter, I always advocate having a proper fit through fitting sessions with someone who knows what they’re doing, primarily for safety and injury prevention.
+As a bike fitter, I always advocate having a proper fit through fitting sessions with someone who knows what they are doing, primarily for safety and injury prevention.
 Performance, or speed, is usually a not-so-distant third consideration.
-(See my previous article “Bike Fit Is Balance” to see the factors involved)

 Beyond getting an injury or getting into an accident, where would you actually feel the advantages of being fit well to your bike?
 How does it directly affect performance?
 Are there things that you would do better?
 Are there things that you couldn’t do had your fit not been adjusted properly?

 Here’s a list of how being properly fit onto your bike immediately makes you better: